 Due to high demand tickets for the Alhambra sell out up to a week in advance, but do not fear!
 Save yourself the hassle by logging in to your MyTrip account and purchasing your guaranteed tickets with Busabout.

-After some breakfast in Seville, we head onto Granada.
-We will arrive into Granada in the afternoon and after check-in we have an orientation walk through the city and in the evening; we'll take you to some of the best local tapas bars in town, Granada is a student town, so those with the stamina you'll find plenty of opportunities for partying late!
+After some breakfast in Morocco, we head onto Granada.
+We will arrive into Granada in the afternoon and after check-in we will have an orientation walk through the city.
+In the evening; we’ll take you to some of the best local tapas bars in town, Granada is a student town, so those with the stamina you’ll find plenty of opportunities for partying late!

 Day 6: Granada

-If you're ready to take it easy after the Alhambra, there's always the chance of plunging into some Moroccan-style baths (Hammam).
-Jump in the cold, warm or hot pools, try the flavoured tea, or if you're in real need of some relaxation, have an aromatherapy massage.
+If you’re a bit hot and bothered after the Alhambra, there’s always the chance of plunging into some Moroccan-style baths (Hammam).
+Jump in the cold, warm or hot pools, try the flavoured tea, or if you’re in real need of some relaxation, have an aromatherapy massage.

-After your full day in Granada, join your Guide and Driver that evening and head to the Sacromonte Caves to see a live Flamenco show and maybe even learn some flamenco moves as well! .This is one show not to be missed.
-You will have the opportunity to see Flamenco performed by professional dancers with its passion and intensity of this beautiful war dance.
+After your full day in Granada, join your guide and driver that evening and head to the Sacromonte Caves to see a live Flamenco show and maybe even learn some flamenco moves as well! .This is one show not to be missed.
+You will have the opportunity to see Flamenco performed by professional dancers – see the passion and intensity of this beautiful war dance.
 After the Flamenco show there is plenty of opportunities for partying into the night as Granada is a student town, so those with the stamina will find plenty of great bars!

 Day 7: Granada to Madrid

-After Consuegra we head to the Imperial City of Toledo, a World Heritage city.
-You have a couple of hours to lose yourself in the cobblestone streets and poke your head in the numerous stores filled with hand crafted steel swords and marzipan, and to check out Toledo's famous Cathedral featuring significant art works by El Greco.
-From Toledo it's just a short drive back to Madrid, where we should arrive back by around 6pm.
-That night you can join the group for a final night get together so that you can reminisce about the great week that you have just experienced on the Iberian peninsula.
+After Consuegra we head to the Imperial City of Toledo (World Heritage city).
+You have a couple of hours to lose yourself in the cobblestone streets and poke your head in the numerous stores filled with hand crafted steel swords & marzipan, and to check out Toledo’s famous Cathedral featuring significant art works by El Greco.
+From Toledo it’s just a short drive back to Madrid, where we should arrive back by around 7pm.
+That night you can join the group for a final night dinner so that you can reminisce about the great week that you have just experienced on the Iberian peninsula.